latex3/latex2e/.github/ISSUE_TEMPLATE.md

 !!
-Please fill out all sections after reading CONTRIBUTING guidelines (and remove lines startting with !!)
+Please fill out all sections after reading CONTRIBUTING guidelines (and remove lines starting with !!)

 ## Brief outline of the bug